Silver Souvenir Spoons

 This helped to spread the craze from the well-to-do to the common person who could now afford to purchase a commemorative spoon collection or perhaps a single sterling silver spoon that honoured an event, person, or community without breaking their wallet.

 From the Chicago World Fair to the beginning of World War One, souvenir spoons were all the craze thanks to their collectability and notoriety.

 However, all good things must come to an end and this era of the hobby faded once World War One began to dominate the headlines.
-It was a combination of new generations that had different interest and the war which finally pulled America into the conflict by 1917 that ended the desire to obtain sterling silver souvenir spoons.
+A new generation with different interests finally pulled America into the conflict by 1917.
+This reduced the desire to obtain sterling silver souvenir spoons.

 After the war, the collectable spoon industry had dried up to only a small interest.
 British, Scottish, and American companies managed to find some interest, mostly from older people who remembered the Golden Age.

 It took decades before interest in the market began to rise again.
 In part because of the fascination caused by renewed interest in antiques, as demonstrated in such popular programs like PBS’s “Antiques Roadshow”.